-In the SEAL-T-268 Concession we committed R\$1.6 million (approximately US\$0.4 million, at the December 31st, 2015 exchange rate of R\$3.9046 to US\$1.00) for the first exploratory period, equivalent to 40 km of 2D seismic.
+In the SEAL-T-268 Concession we committed R\$1.6 million (approximately US\$0.5 million, at the December 31, 2016 exchange rate of R\$3.3 to US\$1.00) for the first exploratory period.
 The exploratory phase for this concession is divided into two exploratory periods, the first lasting three years, and the second, which is optional, can last for up to two years.
+During 2016, an electromagnetic survey acquisition of 70 stations and reprocessing of 58 km of vintage 2D seismic was performed and, after ANP approval, will fulfill part of the committed work program.
+Interpretation of the new data is currently ongoing.